Binghamton, New York: Tennis

-The area is home to an annual Professional Tennis Challenger, the Levene Gouldin & Thompson Tennis Challenger, part of the USTA pro circuit (Known as the Frito-Lay Tennis Challenger in years past).
+The area was home to an annual Professional Tennis Challenger, the Levene Gouldin & Thompson Tennis Challenger, part of the USTA pro circuit (Known as the Frito-Lay Tennis Challenger in years past) and ATP Challenger Tour, from 1994 to 2019.
 Tennis greats such as Lleyton Hewitt, James Blake and, more recently, Andy Murray found their start with this tournament, using it as a springboard to the U.S. Open (tennis).

 NCAA sports

 Binghamton University plays Division I college sports as a member of the America East Conference.
 Division III College Sports are played at Broome Community College.
 Bobby Gonzalez, former head coach of Seton Hall's men's basketball team was born here, and still has family in the area.
 King Rice, head basketball coach at Monmouth University, attended Binghamton High School.

-Youth sports

-Binghamton hosts two world-famous amateur sports tournaments each year.
-The Stop DWI Holiday Classic – a nationally recognized high school basketball tournament – calls the city home during the Christmas season, amassing about 16 of the nation's best teams from places such as Orlando, NYC, Philadelphia, Kentucky, Cincinnati, and other large metropolitan areas.
-The World Youth Classic is an American Legion youth baseball tournament featuring world-class Legion baseball teams.
-Held in July, it features as many as 32 teams from Florida, Kentucky, Ohio, New York, Georgia, and New England.

 Motorsports

 Since 1978 a round of the American Motorcyclist Association's Motocross Championship has taken place at the nearby Broome-Tioga Sports Center.
 This round of the series recently moved to Texas and is no longer hosted by the Broome-Tioga Sports Center.
 They also host the New York State Motocross Championships each fall and many other semi-pro events throughout the season.